 UMA defines specific evaluation points at which SAP is evaluated.
 For online students enrolled in a standard term program, the evaluation point is every semester, which is 15 weeks.
 For online non-term programs, the evaluation points occur after the completion of three modules.
 For Clearwater students enrolled in an associate degree program, evaluation points are every semester, which is 15 weeks.
 For Clearwater students enrolled in a diploma program, the evaluation point is generally every 18 weeks (with non-term programs' evaluation occurring after three completed modules) except for the Dental Assistant with Expanded Functions diploma program, in which the first evaluation point is 20 weeks (evaluation occurs after four completed modules) with subsequent evaluation points every 15 weeks (three completed modules).
 In addition, all associate degree program students, regardless of Clearwater or online, will be evaluated at the end of the second academic year (end of the 4th semester).
 All students are evaluated for Maximum Time Frame at the end of every grading period.
 The grading period is 5 weeks for Clearwater general education/electives, Dental Assistant with Expanded Functions core courses, and online courses except for RX3400.
-The grading period is 6 weeks for Clearwater core courses, except Dental Assistant.
+The grading period is 6 weeks for Clearwater core courses, except Dental Assistant with Expanded Functions.
 The grading period is 7 weeks for RX3400.

-Satisfactory A Academic Pro gress Benchmarks Number of Program Weeks Attempted Minimum CGPA Pace of Progress (POP) SAP Not Met Action Term Programs: First semester which equals 15 weeks' Evaluation Point (dependent on program) 1.5 62% FA/AD Warning Non-term programs: First three modules or four modules for Dental Assistant with Expanded Functions (generally 15, 18, or 20 weeks) Second and Subsequent semesters (15 or 18 Week Evaluation Points) in term programs (dependent on program and except for associate degree program students at the end of the second academic year and beyond) Every third completed module for non-term programs 2 67% (Rounding applies 66.66% rounds to 67%) FA/AD Warning if student was meeting SAP during the prior Evaluation Point.
-If not, see Failure to Meet Satisfactory Academic Progress - SAP Suspension and Financial Aid/Probation section below. aximum Time e Frame Section below.
-Maximum Time Frame Not Met N/A Student has taken greater than 150% of the program's credit hours; or it has been determined that the student will not complete the program within 150% of the Dismissal (eligible to appeal) For a constant of solution Catiofa day, And program's credit hours
+Pace of Progress (POP) SAP Not Met Action FA/AD Warning 62% FA/AD Warning 67% (Rounding applies 66.66% rounds to 67%) FA/AD Warning if student was meeting SAP during the prior Evaluation Point.
+If not, see Failure to Meet Satisfactory Academic Progress - SAP Suspension and Financial Aid/Probation section below. e Frame Student has taken greater than 150% of the program's credit hours; or it has been determined that the student will not complete the program within 150% of the Dismissal (eligible to appeal) has been determined that the student will not complete the program